 Some moderate movement can help the healing process.
 You might think this contradicts the advice given to rest, but we’re talking here about gentle movement, which simply helps improve circulation, promotes nutrient and waste product transport through the body and could help muscles repair sooner.

 What you do as your ‘active recovery’ will depend on what sort of pain you’re in, but think low intensity: so, that’s activities like swimming, walking or jogging.
-Guardiola’s Bayern Munich squad have been known to do active recovery days where they take a leisurely cycle around the city, for example.
+Professional football teams have been known to do active recovery days where they take a leisurely cycle, for example.

 While you’re sleeping your body is busy completing cycles of muscle repair and recovery.
 During sleep your body creates natural spikes of human growth hormone, testosterone and melatonin, all of which help with the reproduction and regeneration of cells within the body.
 Tissue repairs faster when we’re asleep than at any other time.